reside-ic/reside-ic.github.io/content/blog/r-mpi-part-two.md

 same number of bytes - hence the hack earlier to ensure `n` was exactly divisible by `size`.
-A purer solution would use another function [MPI_Gatherv](https://www.mpich.org/static/docs/v3.3/www3/MPI_Gatherv.html), that allows processees to send different amounts of data, as long as they all agree beforehand how much each process will send.
+A purer solution would use another function [MPI_Gatherv](https://www.mpich.org/static/docs/v3.3/www3/MPI_Gatherv.html), that allows processes to send different amounts of data, as long as they all agree beforehand how much each process will send.

 ![Native MPI performance](/img/mpi_2_eg2.png)

 And this immediately has the look of something more reasonable.
-MPI time is lower because we're doing less communication, and the scaling is no longer messed up by the overheads of getting so much memnory; a larger fraction of the run-time is now parallelisable.
+MPI time is lower because we're doing less communication, and the scaling is no longer messed up by the overheads of getting so much memory.
+A larger fraction of the run-time is now parallelisable.

-We still don't get much efficiency; doubling the processors doesn't half the total time - in fact we're nowhere near that.
-But timing no longer gets worse as we add processors!
-So we just need to be giving the processes more work to do.
+We still don't get much efficiency; doubling the processors doesn't half the total time - in fact we're nowhere near that - but at least timing no longer gets worse as we add processors!
+We just need to be giving the processes more work they can do at the same time.

-Lastly, note the run on my desktop is a bit quicker than the cluster job.
-But remember here I'm making poor use of the cluster nodes, only giving them one process (one core) each.
-HPC cluster nodes don't really offer you benefit in speed for single core; it's the extra RAM and extra cores that give you the throughput.
+# Some performance thoughts

+The run on my desktop is actually faster than the job on the HPC cluster node.
+Server processors are often slower than desktops for single core jobs; large RAM, core-count and I/O options are the HPC core strengths.
+Ignoring MPI for a moment, we generally get the best scalability on HPC if we run lots of independent processes on the same node - such as running the same job many times with different seeding - or a process that tries to use many cores, such as a large individual-based model where people can be modelled somewhat simultaneously.

+The jobs where MPI provides the most benefit might be those where splitting a geographical space across different nodes is helpful, with parallel work in each subset.
+In the past, MPI enabled very large RAM jobs to spread across nodes; larger, cheaper machines mean few problems really require that approach now, but even so, an individual-based spatial model split into a region per node, with occasional communication between regions, makes a good application for MPI, using both multiple nodes and cores.

 # What next?